 - Numerous scrap processing facilities in southern Michigan

 Professionally, Tom is rated an AV ® Preeminent™ attorney based on Martindale-Hubbell’s peer review ratings.
-He is involved in the community and currently serves on the boards of the St. Thomas More Society of Fort Wayne and the Northeast Indiana Scholarship Granting Organization.
-Previously, Tom served on the board of trustees of the Fort Wayne Museum of Art, where he also served as president; the board of directors of the Mad Anthony’s Children’s Hope House, where he served as president; served on the board of directors of the Three Rivers Festival, where he served as president; and the Bishop Dwenger High School Board of Education, where he served as president.
+He is involved in the community and currently serves on the board of the Northeast Indiana Regional Partnership and the advisory board of the Northeast Indiana Scholarship Granting Organization.
+Previously, Tom served on the board of trustees of the Fort Wayne Museum of Art, where he also served as president; the board of directors of the Mad Anthony’s Children’s Hope House, where he served as president; served on the board of directors of the Three Rivers Festival, where he served as president; the board of directors of the Fort Wayne Neighborhood Housing Partnership,. where he served as president; and the Bishop Dwenger High School Board of Education, where he served as president.
 Tom was recognized as an “Everyday Star” by the Parkview Foundation Muriosity® project.

 Tom received his B.A. in 1982 from Wabash College and his J.D. in 1986 from the University of Dayton School of Law.
 He is admitted to practice before the Indiana state courts and the U.S. District Court for the Northern and Southern Districts of Indiana.

 * AV ® Preeminent™ is a certification mark of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards, and policies.
 The AV rating is a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.